molecule-protocol/molecule-core/README.md

 Molecule Protocol standardizes how to implement access control rules.

 It consists of a **MoleculeController** contract, where rules can be added or removed.
-The owner can also preset which combination of rules to activate, or set it to different statuses so it always allow or block.
+The owner can also preset which combination of rules to activate, or set different statuses to "always allow" or "always block", for example.

 The access control rules are defined by **MoleculeLogic** contracts.
 The template is minimalistic by design, so it can be implemented in any ways for any purposes.
 It has only 1 required function **check()** that returns the logic (_true_ or _false_.)
 The other requirements are a human readable _name_ and a boolean that states if it is an allow-list or a block-list.